blbergo/blbergo/README.md

 # Hi, I'm Bryan! 👋

 ## 🚀 About Me
-I'm an intern at Microsoft and CS/DS student at California State Polytechnic University, Pomona.
+I'm a Full Stack SWE intern at Microsoft and CS/DS student at California State Polytechnic University, Pomona.

 ## 🛠 Skills
 ### Languages